Anti Kickback Statute – Resolving Challenges and Fraud Penalties 42 USC 1320a-7b(b)

 - The bottom line is that many courts tend to reject these arguments.

 Litigation Approach for Government Contractors : Once a court determines that you have committed fraud for specific contract issues, the unambiguous language of 28 USC 2514 requires the court also to declare that you contract claims are also forfeited.
-It would seem that the best course of action when dealing with the Anti Kickback Statute is to focus on defeating the fraud issues first.
+It would seem that the best course of action when dealing with the Anti Kickback Statute and False Claims Act is to focus on defeating the fraud issues first.

 Courts typically disagree with the view that imposing civil penalties under the Anti-Kickback Statute, separate civil penalties and treble damages under the False Claims Act for the same facts, are either duplicative or prohibited.